StrekoZ/swaper/README.md

 # TODO
-- add tests for LoanEntity & other tests on services
+- add tests to PaymentService & InvestorService (partially tested with HappyPathTest)
-- add overall documentation
 - BigDecimal scale is not explicitly validated during incoming request